Local legends of phantom cars, ghosts, and murders provoke curiosity for the unknown.

 Possibly the most frightening local legend in these parts is the one about the elusive phantom hitchhiker who has been violently scaring drivers on Route 44 just east of Providence for the past 30 years.
 Described as a six feet tall, bearded, red-headed man, with dark lifeless eyes, he matches the description of a victim who years ago died in a terrible crash on that stretch of road.
-Locals warn against offering him a lift because those who have had some bad experiences.
-One woman talks about her encounter with the red-headed hitchhiker, remembering that when she stopped for him, as he reached for her door handle he suddenly evaporated and then her car engine died.
+Locals warn against offering him a lift because of those who have had some bad experiences.
+One woman talks about her encounter with the red-headed hitchhiker, remembering that when she stopped for him, as he reached for her door handle he suddenly evaporated, and then her car engine died.
 Frozen with fright, she could hear his maniacal laughter long after he had vanished from sight.

 Many folks in town will tell you to never, under any circumstances, drive Route 44 with anything less than a full car because one of the most common ways to see this phantom hitchhiker is in your rearview mirror as he appears in the backseat.
-Just as you look up and see him staring at you, he disappears, but then all by itself your car radio will start scanning stations so fast and loud that your car will begin to shake.
+Just as you look up and see him staring at you, he disappears, but then all by itself, your car radio will start scanning stations so fast and loud that your car will begin to shake.
 And through the radio static, you’ll hear that laugh.
 Anyone up for a little New England road trip?

 Gudgeonville Bridge- Girard, Pennsylvania

-This story is set just a ways south of Erie, Pennsylvania on a covered bridge built around 1868.
+This story is set just south of Erie, Pennsylvania on a covered bridge built around 1868.
 Stretching 84 feet across Elk Creek, the Gudgeonville Bridge claimed its first life a little over 100 years ago.
-Legend says that a farmer named Obadiah Will was delivering a mule to a nearby farm when the animal suddenly began acting strange.
-It led Obadiah down the road to the entrance of the covered bridge, but stopped short, unwilling to cross.
+Legend says that a farmer named Obadiah Will was delivering a mule to a nearby farm when the animal suddenly began acting strangely.
+It led Obadiah down the road to the entrance of the covered bridge but stopped short, unwilling to cross.
 Frustrated, the farmer snapped the reins a few times to get the mule moving, but to no avail.
 The balking mule refused to take another step.
 Unable to turn around on the narrow bridge or to go forward, Obadiah grew more and more enraged, flogging the poor beast until he literally beat him to death.
 It is said that after having so brutally killed the animal, the farmer unhitched him from the wagon and buried him along the bank of the creek.
-Years later, a young girl playing along Devils Backbone, the cliffs above the creek, fell to her death and drowned in the rushing water.
+Years later, a young girl playing along with Devils Backbone, the cliffs above the creek, fell to her death and drowned in the rushing water.
 When her family went to look for her, all they ever found was her left shoe.
 Today locals say that if you park on the Gudgeonville Bridge and roll the windows down, you can hear the clanking of hoofs — the mistreated mule approaching your car.
-It’s also said that along the banks walks a young girl, wearing just one shoe.
+It’s also said that along the banks walk a young girl, wearing just one shoe.
 Don’t linger too long, or she may get her hands on your shoe.
 Maybe with your leg still attached…